 - The business may survive beyond a member’s lifetime because an LLC is a legal entity separate from its owners.

-- Has fewer corporate formalities than a corporation – e.g., no bylaws, board of directors, shareholder meetings, etc.
+- Has fewer corporate formalities than a corporation, such as no bylaws, board of directors, or shareholder meetings.

 - May have an unlimited number of members.

-- Provides ownership flexibility – LLC members do not need to be U.S. citizens or have permanent residences in the state.
+- Provides ownership flexibility since LLC members do not need to be U.S. citizens or have permanent residences in the state.

-- Offers tax treatment flexibility – Members may choose to be taxed as either a Partnership (or Sole Proprietorship if a single-member LLC), S Corporation, or C Corporation.
+- Offers tax treatment flexibility.
+In addition to the S Corporation mentioned above, members may choose to be taxed as either a Partnership, Sole Proprietorship, or C Corporation.